BetterAngelsLA/monorepo/docs/frontend_readme.md

 ```
 #### 4. Creating a Pull Request

-1. Go to your fork on GitHub.
+1. Go to your forked repo on GitHub.
 2. You should see an option to **Compare & pull request**.
 Click it to open a pull request from your branch to the `main` branch of the original repository.
 3. Add a description of your changes, why they're necessary, and any context for reviewers.
 4. On the Jira board move your ticket from **In Progress** to **Review**
-5. In slack let one of the staff engineers know you have made a pull request with a link and @ them on the #tech-volunteers-engineering channel.
+5. In Betterangels' Slack let one of the staff engineers know you have made a pull request with a link and @ them on the #tech-volunteers-engineering channel.

 #### 5. After the Pull Request is Merged